 - 7.3.3.1.
-To consider the parkland objectives and targets established in the Active Together Master Plan, as amended from time to time, in the application of parkland dedication requirements in the development process.
-Communities that fall short of the active and passive parkland targets are considered priorities for additional parkland resources. - 7.3.3.2.
+To consider the parkland objectives and targets established in the Active Together Master Plan in the application of parkland dedication requirements in the development process.
+Communities that fall short of the active and passive parkland targets shall be considered priorities for additional parkland resources. - 7.3.3.2.
 To require the provision of new parkland for all new residential development at the rate of 5% of the total gross land area or one hectare of parkland per 300 dwelling units, or a combination, whichever is the greatest.
-Cash-in-lieu of parkland dedications, or a combination of cash-in-lieu and parkland, may be considered by the City where such contributions may be more effective in achieving local parkland targets and the objectives of the Active Together Master Plan, such as in Intensification Areas where parcels may be too small to result in an effective parkland dedication. - 7.3.3.3.
-To require the dedication of parkland for all new non-residential development at the rate of 2% of the total gross land area.
+Cash-in-lieu of parkland dedications, or a combination of cash-in-lieu and parkland, may be considered by the City where such contributions may be more effective in achieving local parkland targets and the objectives of the Active Together Master Plan, such as in Intensification Areas where parcels may be too small to result in an effective parkland dedication.

+- 7.3.3.3.
+To require the provision of parkland for all new non-residential development at the rate of 2% of the total gross land area.
 Cash-in-lieu of parkland dedication may be considered by the City where such contributions may be more effective in achieving local parkland targets and objectives identified in the Active Together Master Plan. - 7.3.3.4.
-That only parklands classified by the City as Regional Parks, District Parks, Neighbourhood Parks and Public Squares are eligible for parkland dedication credits through the development process.
-Open spaces shall be established through other means. - 7.3.3.5.
-That, to be considered for parkland dedication, Parks/Public Squares must be highly visible with prominent public street frontage (minimum 50% of park perimeter on a public street). - 7.3.3.6.
-That Core Features identified in policy 3.2.3.4 shall not be included in the total gross land area for the purposes of calculating parkland dedication requirements imposed under the Planning Act and policies 7.3.3.2 and 7.3.3.3, unless such areas have been utilized for associated servicing infrastructure. - 7.3.3.7.
-That lands containing Core Features of the Natural Heritage Network, major utilities such as TransCanada Pipeline, Hydro One etc, or buffer lands adjacent to rail corridors will not be accepted for the purposes of satisfying parkland dedication requirements. - 7.3.3.8.
-That any parkland conveyed to the City must be free of all encumbrances including, but not limited to utilities/utility boxes, servicing easements, vegetation/tree stands in poor condition, and underground parking facilities. - 7.3.3.9.
-To maximize the establishment of open space through the development process, by means other than parkland dedication, to complement parkland resources, provide important linkages and contribute to a healthy natural environment. - 7.3.3.10.
-To consider alternative means for establishing new parkland and parkland improvements, including, but not limited to: - a. land purchases; - b. the provisions of Section 37 of the Planning Act as set out in Section policy 10.1.2.9;

-- c. land exchanges or swaps, especially where it may prevent private development on or adjacent to an open space that provides significant environmental benefits or is highly valued by the community; - d. partnerships and/or joint provision of land; and - e. establishment of a non-profit Parks Foundation to promote parkland donation and conservation easements.
+That Core Features identified in policy 3.2.3.4 shall not be included in the total gross land area for the purposes of calculating parkland dedication requirements imposed under the Planning Act and policies 7.3.3.2 and 7.3.3.3, unless such areas have been utilized for associated servicing infrastructure. - 7.3.3.5.
+That Core Features will not be accepted for the purposes of satisfying parkland dedication requirements. - 7.3.3.6.
+To maximize open space acquisitions through the development process, by means other than parkland dedication, to complement parkland resources, provide important linkages and contribute to a healthy natural environment. - 7.3.3.7.
+To consider alternative means for acquiring new parkland and parkland improvements, including, but not limited to: - a. land purchases; - b. the provisions of Section 37 of the Planning Act as set out in Section 10.1.2.8; - c. land exchanges or swaps, especially where it may prevent private development on or adjacent to an open space that provides significant environmental benefits or is highly valued by the community; - d. partnerships and/or joint provision of land; and, - e. establishment of a non-profit Parks Foundation to promote parkland donation and conservation easements.